 This rate places it a bit above Lending Club but not quite as good as Marcus.
 However, they also ask for an origination fee after you qualify.
 This rate is usually set at about 0.99 to 5.99 percent.
 Expect a rate on the higher end from this company if you have a 650 credit score.
 Advantages of working with Best Egg include:

 - Soft Credit Pull – Like all the lenders we've discussed so far, Best Egg checks your score softly.
 As a result, your credit won't suffer.

 - Very Fast Application Rate – While Best Egg is not quite as fast as Lending Club, you should still get approved in just a few hours and get your money in around two weeks.

-- Competitive Interest Rates – While a 650 credit score won’t get you the best interest rate from Best Egg, you are likely to get a smaller rate than when borrowing from other companies on this list.
+- Competitive Interest Rates – While a 650 credit score won't get you the best interest rate from Best Egg, you are likely to get a lower rate than when borrowing from other companies on this list.

 - Inexpensive Late Fee – If you miss a payment after borrowing from Best Egg, you only have to pay $15.
 This rate is one of the lowest in the industry, as $25 is the typical late fee amount.

 A few problems still offset these benefits.
 We already mentioned the origination fee that this company charges.
 That fee alone dropped Best Egg to the bottom of this list.
 However, it does have other problems to consider, such as the fact that falling below a 660 credit score is likely to skyrocket your interest rate.